-Written by Edith Herrera Martínez in Oaxaca, Mexico
+Written by Edith Herrera Martínez

-Translated from Spanish by Jen Wilton
+Translated from Spanish and photos by Jen Wilton

-The author speaks with Rosa, a Triqui woman of 25 years, who has crossed the border with the United States three times.
+Oaxaca, Mexico – The author speaks with Rosa, a Triqui woman of 25 years, who has crossed the border with the United States three times.
 She returned to her community in Oaxaca because she missed her home and family, but she thinks about going back to the US because of the conditions in her hometown.

 This story is told from a mountainous and cold area, filled with a wealth of landscapes, mountains, fields and women in their huipiles (traditional blouses).
 Behind the reality there are stories, feelings and scenes of everyday life that are more than theoretical categories.
 They have a name, an identity and, in this case, a place: San Martín Itunyoso.
 The wind that blows in the afternoon penetrates the skin; the cold reaches to the bones and makes us remember that we are human, that we feel, as children of this land.